 The setup consists of four outdoor stations, with one or two adult volunteers at each station.
-Each station houses an activity relating to a different aspect of human material culture: hunting, fire, fiber arts and containers.
+Each station houses an activity relating to a different aspect of human material culture: hunting, fire, fiber and bindings, and visual arts.
 Each station can take up to ten students at a time.
 We will move indoors in inclement weather.

-Our program starts with a quick morning training session for faculty or parent chaperones to run one of four activity stations.
-Then we gather with the students and staff for an opening circle, story, and introduction to each station.
-The students are divided into even groups and sent to activity stations, and allowed to rotate through so that everyone gets a hands-on experience of each activity.
+Our program starts with a quick morning training session for at least four faculty or parent chaperones to each run one of the four activity stations.
+Then we gather with the students and staff for an opening circle, story, and a walkthrough of each station.
+The students are then divided into even groups and sent to activity stations, and allowed to rotate through so that everyone gets a hands-on experience of each activity.
 After station rotations, we gather for a closing circle and reflect on what we learned.

 Fire by friction: